 Republicans, white supremacists, and extremists are using the recall election as a platform to promote a racist, xenophobic, and anti-justice agenda.
 This will help them build their base ahead of the 2022 election - in the hopes that even a failed recall will set them up for wins up and down the ballot next year - as well as recenter their toxic ideals in the mainstream narrative about California and the nation.
-Their base will be highly motivated to turn out for this special election, which means a small minority of Californians may set the agenda for the whole state if a broader set of the electorate does not turn out and vote.

-Whether or not the recall succeeds, Republicans and extremists will use this as a playbook to recall any elected officials in California, as they already are with District Attorneys George Gascón (Los Angeles) and Chesa Boudin (San Francisco), and several local electeds (e.g., Riverside City Councilmember Gaby Plascencia, the first Latina to serve on the Council).
-In other words, recall elections will likely become a commonly deployed strategy to challenge and weaken any progressive elected, which will have a chilling effect on any progressive candidate pipeline.
+Their base will be highly motivated to turn out for this special election recent polling shows that there is an enthusiasm gap that favors recall supporters and Republicans over recall opposers and Democrats-which means a small minority of Californians may set the agenda for the whole state if a broader set of the electorate does not turn out and vote.6 Whether or not the recall succeeds, Republicans and extremists are using this as a playbook to recall many elected officials in California, like District Attorneys George Gascón (Los Angeles) and Chesa Boudin (San Francisco), and several local electeds (e.g., Riverside City Councilmember Gaby Plascencia, the first Latina to serve on the Council).
+Recall elections will likely become a commonly deployed strategy to challenge and weaken any progressive elected, which threatens the integrity of our elections and wastes resources and time that would otherwise be dedicated to co-governance and accountability.